Top 6 Sex Myths That Need to Disappear Forever August 31, 2019 – Posted in: Sexuality

 No!!!!!
 This is absolutely not true.
 There is a saying that there is a lid for every pot, and this is true when it comes to the penis, and indeed vaginas.
 Bodies come in all shapesand sizes and so do man parts and lady bits.
 The main thing is how you use it in a sexual relationship.

 Porn has led many men to believe they’ve got to have lightning rods in their pants to please women.
 That couldn’t be farther than the truth: it’s not about the size of your instrument, it’s about how you use it.
 The normal length of the erect penis is between 9 and 16 cm so stop measuring it and feeling useless.
 Women don’t care as much about size as you might think as long as you have some wild moves.

 Again, wrong.
 Sure, the chances of this happening are lower when you’re in the red district, but they’re not excluded completely.
 Plus, sperm can survive in a woman’s body for almost a week.
-Better safe than sorry.
+Better safe than sorry and use effective contraception.

 #Sex Myth No.6 – Masturbation is bad for you